peteryxu/aqd-cli-workshop/workshop/02a-getting-started.md

 - execute_bash    * trust read-only commands

-Trusted tools can be run without confirmation

-* Default settings
 ```

 You will notice that we have two tools that are automatically trusted - **fs_read** and **report_issue**. **fs_read** allows Amazon Q CLI to read files from your computer, and **report_issue** allows to generate issues you run into when using Amazon Q CLI that will be logged in the GitHub project repo.